sonia-auv/proc_image_processing/README.md

 - No need to commit from your remote environment contrary to VSCode.
 Truth is, everything you modify is done locally and then sent to your remote environment.
 In other words, you won't lose your changes if you don't commit them since your remote environment behaves like a server where stuff is compiled and executed.

+## Code Quality

+This project uses [SonarCloud](https://sonarcloud.io/) to analyze the code base quality continuously using a GitHub Actions Workflow.

+Although, a manual analysis can also be performed and submitted on SonarCloud by following these steps:

+- Copy `.env.example` a template for a `.env` file.
+In that file, you must specify your GitHub Token (`GITHUB_TOKEN`) with the necessary privileges, your SonarCloud token (`SONAR_TOKEN`) and the branch name that you are currently on (`BRANCH`).
+- Build the SonarCloud container with: `docker-compose build proc_image_processing sonarcloud`.
+- Launch the SonarCloud analysis with: `docker-compose up sonarcloud`.
+- Go to [SonarCloud](https://sonarcloud.io/) and see the results for your branch.

 ## Running the tests